 Salary and Job Outlook

 As an athletic trainer, you can advance your pay and career by switching teams or sports, or becoming head athletic trainer/director.
 You could also go into a sales and marketing position—take what your knowledge and use it to sell medical and athletic equipment.
-Your median annual wage will be in the vicinity of $46K.
-Your specific figure will look different depending on where you work and how much experience you have.
+The Bureau of Labor Statistics also states that athletic trainers in 2021 made an average salary of $54,650, with the top 10 percent averaging $76,180.

 On a whole, the employment of athletic trainers is expected to grow 22 percent through 2026.
 This is much faster than most other occupations, and it’s due to people becoming more aware of sports-related injuries.
 Some schools are even requiring the employment of an athletic trainer because of the risk of concussions when kids play sports.
 In addition, there are even states acknowledging athletic trainers as medical providers and allowing insurance reimbursements.